 The cooking of this dish takes a while but it is really easy, all you gotta do is give it a stir every 5 minutes or so and add cheese and butter at the end.

 Creamy Soft Polenta

-When it comes to comfort food sides dishes there are two that stand above all others as far as I am concerned, mashed potatoes and a polenta “porridge”.
+When it comes to comfort food sides dishes there are two that stand above all others as far as I am concerned!
+Mashed potatoes and a soft creamy cheesy polenta.

 Polenta is essentially ground cornmeal, yup, dried sweetcorn ground up.

 Slowly cooked in stock or water it forms a deliciously sweet and simple base for so many flavours.

 There are a whole series of “lores” relating to the cooking of polenta… my approach is super simple.

 Get the polenta going with a few minutes of constant cooking, then reduce the heat as low as it will go and give it a stir every 5-7 minutes.

 Finally, I chuck through a load of sharp mature cheddar cheese and some butter at the end!

 If you want a firmer polenta for frying then take a look at my polenta chips recipe.